rithmschool/react_curriculum/Unit-01/02-jsx.md

 })
 ```

-Instead of using `React.DOM` we can actually write HTML that gets converted into that code!
+Instead of using `React.DOM` we can actually use JSX to write HTML inside of our JavaScript code!
 But how do we "convert" our JSX into JavaScript?
 We need a little bit of help from a transpiler.
 Enter `babel`.

 Make sure that you have the `javascript-babel` syntax highlighting for Sublime or else you will get some pretty ugly looking code.